coltenthefirst/Spotify-Lyrics-To-Discord-Status/README.md

 #### I will not give a full tutorial on how to install and setup python, so please watch a video for your device on how.
 #### Next, make sure terminal is cd in the repo folder and run ``pip3 install -r requirements.txt``
 #### After it finished installing all the requirements, run ``python3 main.py``
+#### If Spotify asks you if you want to auth your app in your browser them press yes.
 ### And thats it!
 Play any song on Spotify and it should work!

 # THANK YOU